-Exceptional Education 12:1:1 Half-Day - CoSer 202
+EXCEPTIONAL EDUCATION 12:1:1 HALF-DAY - CoSer 202

-Vocational Education Program Work-Study (AM and PM): This program is designed to provide educational, vocational and employment skills to students ages 16 to 21 years old.
+Vocational Education Program Work-Study (AM and PM):

+This program is designed to provide educational, vocational and employment skills to students ages 16 to 21 years old.
 The class is designed for students who are ready to become immersed in a real-life, community-based program to assist them with the transition from school to a post-secondary program or career.
 The program offers authentic experiences in which to practice skills.

-Academic Levels: Students enrolled in this program typically demonstrate middle to late elementary ELA and math skills.
+Students enrolled in this program typically demonstrate middle to late elementary ELA and math skills.
 Students are working toward earning the Career Development and Occupational Standards (CDOS) Commencement Credential and a local or Regents diploma.

-Social/Emotional Profile: Students require the ability to interact at a social/emotional level that does not require consistent adult supervision.
+Students require the ability to interact at a social/emotional level that does not require consistent adult supervision.
 Student behavior does not impede their ability to participate in classroom or community activities.
 The typical student demonstrates the ability to build upon their academic and social experiences.
 The student may or may not receive school-based counseling as determined by their IEP.

-Director of Exceptional and Alternative Education 315.963.4315 jlandy@CiTiboces.org
+Erin Joyce Director of Exceptional and Alternative Education 315.963.4443 ejoyce@CiTiboces.org